Introduction

 Community Gardens & Street Art (4:30pm)

 As you walk the avenues, take time to appreciate the Community Gardens & Street Art.
 The community gardens here were born out of 1970s activism, when residents transformed derelict lots into green spaces.
-Consider seeing the Liz Christy Bowery-Houston Garden (at Bowery and Houston Street), recognized as the city’s first-ever community garden, or the lively Sixth Street and Avenue B Community Garden which is famous for its history of local art and community events.
+Consider seeing the Liz Christy Bowery-Houston Garden (at Bowery and Houston Street), recognized as the city’s first-ever community garden, or the lively Sixth Street and Avenue B Community Garden, which is famous for its history of local art and community events.

 The East Village is also famous for its open-air art.
 Keep an eye out for the unique Mosaic Trail, mainly along St. Mark’s Place and Avenue A, starting from Astor Place.
 The Mosaic Trail is an ongoing project by the legendary ‘Mosaic Man,’ Jim Power, who has covered lampposts and walls with intricate mosaics made of tiles and found objects.
 For large-scale works, check out the walls around East 11th Street and 1st Avenue or visit the First Street Green Cultural Park (at 1st Street and 2nd Avenue), an evolving outdoor gallery where murals and installations change frequently.